I spent a whopping $2,589 on Facebook advertising courses.

-I really like the fact that Khalid is teaching a framework that fits well to any type of business and to Facebook ad accounts at any stage (from infancy to maturity).
+I really like the fact that Khalid is teaching a framework that can be applied to any type of business and to Facebook ad accounts at any stage (from infancy to maturity).

 There’s even an entire lesson specifically about cold starts with a new Facebook pixel without any event data.
 That’s a phase most course creators tend to just ignore.

-His "cascading" strategy includes the best campaign structure to implement as well as recommendations for audiences to test.
-He does have a strong focus on the use of lookalike audiences early on, but he doesn't completely neglect interests either.
+His “cascading methode” includes the best campaign structure to implement as well as recommendations for audiences to test.
+He does have a strong focus on the use of lookalike audiences early on, but he doesn’t completely neglect interests either.

 I agree for the most part with this strategy and it’s also something I recommend to the users of my Facebook interest software; start small and specific, build data first, then gradually go after broader interests and/or lookalike audiences.

-The added content about important, yet rarely discussed topics.
+The lessons about important, yet rarely discussed topics.

-I really like that the newly added content contains lessons about very relevant topics that are rarely discussed in other courses, like: dealing with ad account disables and advertising restrictions, audience overlap and conversion optimisation windows.
+I really like that the newly added content contains lessons about very relevant topics that are rarely discussed in other courses, like: dealing with ad account disables and advertising restrictions, audience overlap, the “learning phase” and conversion optimisation windows.

 I learned some new things about manual bidding strategies and cost-capping.
-These are features inside Ads Manager that I didn't really use before taking this course.
+These are features inside Facebook Ads Manager that I didn’t use before taking this course.